How Did Salt And Pepper Become The Soulmates Of Western Cuisine?

 "Some people assume they couldn't have put so much seasoning on, because it wouldn't taste good.
 I say nonsense!"
 Albala declares.
 "Sprinkle cinnamon and sugar on top of chicken or pasta, and it is so good."

 Natalie Jacewicz is a science writer based in New York City.
+You can find more of her work here.
 Gnawing Questions is a semi-regular column answering the food mysteries puzzling us and our readers.
 Got a question you want us to explore?
 Let us know via our contact form.